rijan3895/rijan3895/BASE-20.md

 ## FAQ

 ### Why you need transfer to 0.00005 ETH to Deploy address?
-Because Base blockchain cannot transfer track amount, 0.00005 TRX is the minimum transfer amount.
+Because Base blockchain cannot transfer track amount, 0.00005 ETH is the minimum transfer amount.